 If our eRA systems have already processed an application with the same funding opportunity announcement number, PD/PI Commons ID, project title, submitting organization and due date, then you must submit a “Changed/Corrected Application” to modify your submission.

 Changed/corrected applications are most often submitted to correct errors and/or warnings listed in eRA Commons, but can be used to address other issues as well (e.g., discovered wrong version of an attachment was used).
+If an application image was generated in eRA Commons, remember to reject that application before submitting your Changed/Corrected application to avoid multiple applications moving forward to NIH staff.

 It is very important that your corrective submissions are made prior to the submission deadline (5 p.m. your local time on the due date).
 Submissions made after the deadline will overwrite the previous submission, are subject to our late policy and are rarely accepted.